Underwater Boss Battle

 - Bug!! has the third boss, a swamp worm.
 You ride a platform floating on the water, once the boss takes enough damage, the platform sinks, and then you have to Goomba Springboard on the boss' body onto an even smaller platform.
 Getting hit once will probably result in Bug falling off and drowning instantly.

 - Gears Of War 2 features the Leviathan, a Kraken/piranha mix that tried to drag your boat down, then eat it whole.

 Character in Water, Boss Above Water

 Your character is in the water, the boss is above the water.

 - Castlevania: Order of Ecclesia has a boss with waist/ankle deep water.
 The boss floats on top of the water, and attacks you, sometimes summoning giant tidal waves.

 - Sonic the Hedgehog's Labyrinth Zone boss qualifies, though it is more of a race against rising water, so if you go fast enough, none of the battle will be spent underwater.
 Which is hard to do.
 Sonic the Hedgehog 4's Lost Labyrinth level, being based on the original Labyrinth Zone, also does this.

 - Both Hydrocity Zone bosses in Sonic 3.
 For Act 1, the water is deep enough to drown in, and the boss stirs up the water to knock you off your feet.
 For Act 2, the water is waist-deep, and Robotnik uses it to try and pull you into a whirling propeller.

-- Sonic Advance later featured a fight where most of the arena is filled with water and Robotnik hovers around the top of the screen, necessitating a stepping-stone strategy to reach him or simply catch a breath.
+- Sonic Advance later featured a fight in Ice Mountain Zone where most of the arena is filled with water and Robotnik stays around the top of the screen, necessitating a stepping-stone strategy to reach him or simply catch a breath.

 - Jet Stingray in Mega Man X 4.